-The recommendations in this statement do not indicate an exclusive course of treatment or serve as a standard of medical care.
-Variations, taking into account individual circumstances, may be appropriate. of Pediatrics; 2017).
+The recommendations in this statement do not indicate an exclusive course of treatment or serve as a standard The Bright Futures/American Academy of Pediatrics Recommendations for Preventive Pediatric Health Care are of medical care.
+Variations, taking into account individual circumstances, may be appropriate. updated annually.